-CBD oil or Cannabidiol is one of the most well-known naturally-occurring cannabinoids of the cannabis plant.
-Cannabidiol is non-intoxicating, unlike the most well-known Cannabinoid, THC (Tetrahydrocannabinol).
-Taken with care, CBD oil is a safe food supplement that can be used as part of a healthy diet.
+CBD or Cannabidiol is one of the most well-known cannabinoids naturally occurring in the cannabis plant.
+Cannabidiol is non-intoxicating, unlike its more notorious cousin, THC (Tetrahydrocannabinol).
+Taken with care, CBD is a safe food supplement that can be used as part of a healthy diet.

 In this CBD Guide:

-1. How to Find & Buy the Best CBD Oil
+1. How to Find the Best CBD Oil

-2. Cannabis, Hemp and CBD Oil - the UK, the EU and Beyond
+2. Cannabis, Hemp and CBD Oil - Distinctions & UK Law

 3. CBD Oil Benefits - The Endocannabinoid System (ECS)